Trump declares U.S. census 'meaningless' without citizenship question

 Only U.S. citizens can vote in federal elections.
 Non-citizens comprise about 7 percent of the 328.7 million people living in the United States.
 Census questionnaires have not included a citizenship question since 1950.

-Oral arguments are scheduled for April 23, with a decision expected by the end of June.

-Furman said Commerce Secretary Wilbur Ross broke a “veritable smorgasbord” of federal rules by including the question, and that enforcement of the Voting Rights Act was a “pretexual” rationale for adding it.
+Furman also said the Voting Rights Act was as a “pretextual” rationale for adding the question, a decision that Ross had “already made for other reasons.”

-The judge said adding the question would cause many states to lose federal funding, while Arizona, California, Florida, Illinois, New York and Texas would lose Congressional seats.
+The judge said the change would cause many states to lose federal funding, while Arizona, California, Florida, Illinois, New York and Texas would lose congressional seats.

-Furman, an appointee of former President Barack Obama, stopped short of a finding that Ross intended to discriminate against immigrants.
+Furman, an appointee of Democratic President Barack Obama, stopped short of a finding that Ross intended to discriminate against immigrants.

-In urging the Supreme Court to overturn Furman’s ruling, Solicitor General Noel Francisco said Ross had discretion to add the citizenship question, and that there was a “long pedigree” in the census for asking about citizenship or country of birth.
+In urging the Supreme Court to overturn Furman’s ruling, Solicitor General Noel Francisco, representing the Justice Department, said Ross had discretion to add the citizenship question, and that there was a “long pedigree” in the census for asking about citizenship or country of birth.

 Another federal judge, Richard Seeborg in San Francisco, on March 6 also declared the citizenship question illegal.